• Skip to primary navigation

 Sugar Cube House

 This one was the most popular and kept the children occupied for a long time.
-You could extend this task by spraying the house with water once finished or sticking the cubes together with different materials, for example, icing sugar, marshmallow fluff or even just dampening the cubes to see if they stick that way.
+Once finished, you could extend this task by spraying the house with water or sticking the cubes together with different materials, such as icing sugar or marshmallow fluff, or even just dampening the cubes to see if they stick that way.

 sugar cube house for the Three Little Pigs